 Dr. Irina Gorelik is a bilingual (English/Russian speaking) psychologist who has experience providing psychotherapy with children, adolescents, and adults.

 Within the child population, her clinical interests and specialties include integrative play and skills based child therapy, parent-child relationships/attachment, anxiety disorders, and managing behavioral issues across settings.
-Dr. Gorelik also has interest and experience working with adolescents and emerging adults with anxiety, depression, trauma, and adjustment issues.
+Dr. Gorelik also provides parent consultations and enjoys working collaboratively with parents to help them reach their parenting goals.

 Dr. Gorelik utilizes a collaborative, warm, and active approach to psychotherapy, working together with clients (and their families, when appropriate) to integrate their past experiences with the present, while helping them develop more adaptive ways of coping with life’s challenges.
-Dr. Gorelik draws from various treatment modalities and theoretical orientations (such as Psychodynamic talk/play therapies, CBT, Attachment Theory, DBT) to best meet the client’s individual needs.
+Dr. Gorelik draws from various treatment modalities and theoretical orientations (such as Psychodynamic talk/play therapies, CBT, Attachment Theory, Internal Family Systems) to best meet the client’s individual needs.